mark-ruddy/neurorecovery/report/report_neurorecovery.md

 Acceptance Criteria:
 - Built as a cross-platform webapp
-- Built with Angular framework using Material styling
+- Built with Angular framework using Material styling [14]
 - Clear and simple to navigate
 - Contain all of the desired sections for the app, such as the instant exercise session section and the login form seciton
 - Backend communication such as when checking a users authentication credentials

 ### Rust Axum Backend User Story
-The backend server should handle user authentication and all communication with the MongoDB [TODO] database.
+The backend server should handle user authentication and all communication with the MongoDB [15] database.
 It should be deployable as its own unit and is separate from the frontend and MongoDB.

 Acceptance Criteria:
-- Written in Rust using Axum framework.
+- Written in Rust using Axum framework [16].
 - Useful logging
 - Performant under a high load of requests.
 - Automated tests for all endpoints written.